murillo-group/sarkas/docs/_build/html/_sources/tutorial.rst.txt

     %run src/S_testing.py examples/yukawa_mks_p3m.yaml 10

 in your IPython kernel or Jupyter Notebook (to be expanded).
 The number at the end indicates the number of loops over which we wish to average the force calculation time.
 The first part of the output of this command looks something like this

 .. image:: _static/assets/S_testing_output_1.png
     :alt: S_testing_output_1.png not found

-As you can see most of the simulation parameters defined in the input file are printed to screen together with other important information.
-For example, in the section "Length scales:" we find the value of the Wigner-Seitz radius, the number of non zero dimensions, and the length of the simulation box sides in terms of :math:`a_{ws}` and the numerical value in the chosen units.
+As you can see most of the simulation parameters defined in the input file are repeated here together with other important information.
+For example, in the section "Length scales:" we find the value of the Wigner-Seitz radius, the number of non zero dimensions, and the length of the simulation box sides in terms of :math:`a_{ws}` and its numerical value in the chosen units.
 Few lines below we find the Potential section which shows all the relevant parameters of our chosen potential.
-Notice that this section depends on the type of chosen potential and as such it varies.
+Note that this section depends on the type of potential and as such it varies.
 Next we find the Algorithm section.
-This is particularly verbose in the case of the P3M algorithm.
-Notice that the Ewald parameter and the cutoff radius are given in terms of the WS radius also.
+This is particularly verbose in the case of the P3M algorithm since we have parameters for the PP and PM part of the algorithm.
+The two important parameter are: the Ewald parameter :math:`\alpha` and the cutoff radius, :math:`r_c`.
 Below the line ``Mesh = [64 64 64]`` the number of cells per dimension for the Linked Cell algorithm and the number of particles inside a spheres of radius rcut.
 Next we find the most important information: the error in the force calculation.